mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-Another task that we do every morning is to boil some water to make a tea:
+Another task that we do every morning is to boil some water to make tea:

 ```java
 static Thread boilingWater() {